vsoroten/odin-recipes/README.md

 # Odin Recipes
 In this project, I built a basic recipe website.
+This project demonstrates my ability to build a basic website that includes linking to other pages and images.
+Each receipe page includes basic features of design such as heading types, image embedding, unordered lists, ordered lists, and text features like bolding.
+The first recipe on the home page being Mexican rice, demonstrates a simple html page design.
+The next two recipes with similar layout to the Mexican rice page, but with more added detail and features.
+Yipee my first project completed!!